What Makes Snow Fluffy?

 If you can’t use fluffy snow for rolling large snowballs such as for a snowman, then you can’t expect to be able to make smaller snowballs either.
 Fluffy snow will fall apart in your hand.
 Once again, wetting it might make it more conducive to your activities.

-Can You Make Snow Fluffier?
+Can You Make Snow Fluffy?

 If you can make fluffy snow wetter, then can’t the opposite happen as well?